EdTComeau/edtcomeau.github.io/_posts/2022-07-18-TheBraveLearner.md

 All these ideas sound like healthy ways to approach teaching a child.
 This book doesn't talk too much about a curriculum or standardized tests.

-I know part of homeschooling is to avoid these standardized tests, but the problem is I would want to know how I am doing.
+I know part of homeschooling is to avoid these standardized tests, but the problem is I would want to know how I am doing as a teacher.
 I am sure this is a solved problem in the Homeschooling community, there are probably curriculum and tests that can be used to see where you are at short of waiting for the college admissions tests.
 Julie doesn't talk about these much, but I would want to use them to at least make sure I was on pace and not missing anything.
 Even though tests come with their stressors, you only get one chance at your child’s education, so no feedback on where you stand could be a huge mistake that is worth some stress.